Ziiics/Cloud_Projects/Project1_StaticWebpage/Readme.md

 - To check the static webpage through S3 webpage, go to the project's bucket, then go to **Properties tab**.
 Scroll all the way to the bottom and you will see **Bucket Website Endpoint**.
 Copy it and paste it to webpage.

 ### Bucket Policy I Used
-*For now, I allowed HTTP only ebecause JTTPS requires the certificate.*
+*For now, I allowed HTTP because HTTPS requires the certificate.*
 ```
 {
     "Version": "2012-10-17",